Garage Advice column.

 Currently Rebuilding/Restoring

 Hey Thanks for the info whiteclipse16.
 Very eye awakening!!!
-By the way Leonard, I think I saw Curly do the same thing to Moe with the lit torch!!!!!
-I pulled a boner last week with a fuel injector slide hammer.
+By the way Leonard, I think I saw Curly do the same thing to Moe with the lit torch!!!!! :D I pulled a boner last week with a fuel injector slide hammer.
 I was sliding the hammer to pull the injector next to the firewall on a JD2240, and my ring finger caught a screw sticking through, and dang near rip my fingernail from the knuckle outward.
-Lesson learned: Look for protruding screws before jacking a slide hammer!!!!
-Lou
+Lesson learned: Look for protruding screws before jacking a slide hammer!!!! :oops: Lou

-That article is interesting, because phosgene was manufactured for use in WWI as a chemical warfare material (poison gas).whiteclipse16 wrote:Something very important I learned in my MSHA training class yesterday.
+whiteclipse16 wrote:Something very important I learned in my MSHA training class yesterday.

 I'm sure everyone knows that brake clean isn't the best for our health but we still use it and are careful.